edgexfoundry/edgex-docs/docs_src/design/adr/security/0020-spiffe.md

   In the Docker implementation,
   this shared file system is constructed by bind-mounting a host-based directory to multiple containers.
-  The snap implementation is similar, utilizing a content-interface between snaps.
   In a Kubernetes implementation limited to a single worker node, a CSI storage driver that provided RWO volumes would suffice.